easysnmp/easysnmp/README.rst

 out the `Net-SNMP website <http://www.net-snmp.org/>`_ for more information about SNMP.

-This module provides a full featured SNMP client API and supports all dialects of the SNMP protocol.
+This module provides a full-featured SNMP client API and supports all dialects of the SNMP protocol.

 Why Another Library?